by Brian DeChesare

 You can get promoted to more senior Partner roles at the firm.

-But if you want to be at the very top of the hierarchy, you’ll probably have to leave and start your own VC firm, which we haven’t covered before (maybe a good future topic?).
+But if you want to be at the very top of the hierarchy, you’ll probably have to leave and start your own VC firm, which is possible but quite challenging to make successful.

-Many people are launching VC funds these days, and while it is easier to raise capital than in previous periods, earning returns is a different story.
+It is easier to raise capital than in previous periods, but earning solid returns is a different story.

 You’ll be facing an uphill battle because there’s too much capital chasing too few good deals, and talent – not capital – is the major constraint.